 Pet friendly hotels are great, although not for everyone.
 Reviews showed that travelers without pets would most likely not want to stay at these type of hotels.
 On the other hand, pet owners want to make sure they can stay with their companion and want to know about things to do for animals.

-Next, we combined these insights together with a competitor research, a swot and a feature analysis enabling us to brainstorm ideas for Izumigo's new platform.
+I combined the research insights with a competitor research, a swot analysis, and a feature analysis enabling me to brainstorm ideas for Izumigo's new platform.

-Izumigo's strength is having 3 accommodation types aimed at different traveler types, each having its own personality and unique facilities.
+Izumigo's strength consists of having 3 accommodation types aimed at different traveler types, each having a unique personality and facilities.

 Relaxation at a ryokan

 Creating a clear distinction helped travelers find the right type of accommodation based on their needs.
 Also, this distinction prevented travelers without pets having an unintended stay at a dog paradise.